Data Protection & GDPR Statement

 Storing student information

-Furness Academy stores your personal data on secure computer systems and any paper records are kept in locked cabinets with restricted access.
+Furness Education Trust stores your personal data on secure computer systems and any paper records are kept in locked cabinets with restricted access.

 We hold your education records securely (computerised and paper) in accordance with our record retention policy i.e. to comply with legal requirements.
 For example, date of birth plus 30 years for prime documents linked to safeguarding, SEND, Educational Psychology, School Admissions, EWS and 7 years for PLASC counts, class counts, SEND registers, School Action Plans, GEMS intervention referrals, admissions reports, school meals reports etc. after which they are safely destroyed.
 Biometric fingerprint data is destroyed as students leave the academy.